Bowling Green celebrates Ernesto Manuel-Andres' return home - Bowling Green Daily News

 Manuel-Andres gave her a hug.

-Chants of “Ernesto, we love you,” closed out the evening, and supporters congregated among one another.
+Chants of “Ernesto, we love you,” closed out her speech, as supporters were left to share the evening.